-- 1. Recall the desired clip by pressing the corresponding $\mathbf{F}{-}$ key. - 2.
+- 1. Recall the desired clip by pressing the corresponding F key. - 2.
 Move the jog dial to browse the clip and reach to the desired Short IN point. - 3.
 Press the IN key to mark a new Short IN point.
 The new Short IN point is instantly saved. - 4.
-Move the jog dial to reach the desired Short OUT point. - 5.
-Press the OUT key to mark a new Short OUT point.
+Move the jog dial to reach the desired Short OUT point.

+5. Press the OUT key to mark a new Short OUT point.
 The new Short OUT point is instantly saved.

-Move the lever or press the PLAY key to play the clip.
+Press the PLAY key to play the clip.
 The replay will stop at the new Short OUT point (or after the Short OUT point if the Post-Roll mode is enabled).